-If you have too many zucchinis growing in your garden, it might not be possible to peel and prepare them all.
-In such a case you can just freeze them whole.
-Wash them well and store in large freezer bags.
+If you have too many zucchinis growing in your garden, it might not be possible to peel and prepare them all for storing.
+In such a case you can just wash them well and freeze them in large freezer bags.
 Though it is not the ideal way, they will remain good for longer to be used later.

 Since they do not remain as firm upon thawing, there are limited options for what you can do with them.
 Chop them and add to mixed vegetables, soups, and pasta sauce.